rwarbelow/try-turing/what-is-fe-be-fs/why-be-fe/index.md

 Check out some projects that our Front End and Back End students have built!
 [Student Projects](https://try.turing.edu/what-students-learn/)

-## Which Program Should I Choose?

-Ultimately, it does not matter.
+## What Type of Jobs Can I Expect to Get?

 Here is a list of job titles some of our alumni have gotten: